This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Overall it makes fasting effortless and much easier for the body compared with breaking fasts with high-carb meals.

-Due to increased satiety on low carb or keto, it is comfortable to fast for many days in a row without becoming hungry.
+Due to increased satiety on low carb or keto, it is comfortable with fasting for many days in a row without becoming hungry.

 Methods for Doing Intermittent Fasting on Keto